-Anderson Room

-Mayor Malcolm D. Brodie

-Councillor Chak Au

-Councillor Carol Day

-Councillor Kelly Greene

-Councillor Alexa Loo

-Councillor Bill McNulty

-Councillor Linda McPhail

-Councillor Harold Steves

-Councillor Michael Wolfe

-Corporate Officer - Claudia Jesson

-Mayor Brodie called the meeting to order at 5:43 p.m.

-1. POTENTIAL CLOSURE OF FACILITIES

-(File Ref.
-No.)

-SP20/1-1

-- (1) That programs and services at all community facilities be closed by the end of the day including, community centres, libraries, the Richmond Olympic Oval, swimming pools, arenas, arts facilities and heritage buildings until further notice with the exception of the following: - (a) Childcare programs; - (b) Week-long camp programs such as spring break camps; - (c) Food service at the Minoru Seniors Centre (only available as pick-up or delivery); and - (d) Home delivery of library materials to isolated seniors.
+Place: Anderson Room Richmond City Hall Present: Mayor Malcolm D. Brodie Councillor Chak Au Councillor Carol Day Councillor Kelly Greene Councillor Alexa Loo Councillor Bill McNulty Councillor Linda McPhail Councillor Harold Steves Councillor Michael Wolfe Corporate Officer - Claudia Jesson Call to Order: Mayor Brodie called the meeting to order at 5:43 p.m.
+RES NO. ITEM 1.
+POTENTIAL CLOSURE OF FACILITIES (File Ref.
+No.) SP20/1-1 It was moved and seconded (1) That programs and services at all community facilities be closed by the end of the day including, community centres, libraries, the Richmond Olympic Oval, swimming pools, arenas, arts facilities and heritage buildings until further notice with the exception of the following: (a) Childcare programs; (b) Week-long camp programs such as spring break camps; (c) Food service at the Minoru Seniors Centre (only available as pick-up or delivery); and

+Home delivery of library materials to isolated seniors. (d)